Alumni of IL

 ISA is an architecture office engaged in design and research projects in cities across the U.S.A.
 We work closely with project stakeholders to produce buildings, master plans, installations, and conversations that provide innovative solutions for our clients while productively addressing changing climates, lifestyles, technologies, and urban environments.

 Jeff LeBlanc is a designer and software engineer.
 Jeff has developed and built interactive software applications and environments for diverse clients from the Smithsonian and Nike to the US Air Force.
-He is currently working on a data visualization startup based out of Industry Lab.
+He worked on a data visualization startup based out of Industry Lab.
 Jeff studied math at MIT and technology/design at NYU's ITP.

 Jordan Wayne Long